cecio/USBvalve/README.md

   - the 3 DEBUG pin on the bottom: SWCLK, GND and SWDIO
 - place the 3D printer spacer or a piece of tape on the parts of the OLED that my touch the Raspberry
 - solder the OLED (with a header) on the 4 PIN space
-- solder a USB female port in `USBH` area.
-This is for version `A`, but there is a version for USB `Micro-B` as well if you prefer

 Some of the OLEDs have the GND and VCC PINs swapped, so I built the PCB to be compatible with both versions: